mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 ports are consistent between the server definitions in the MaxScale configuration file  and the "SHOW ALL SLAVES STATUS" outputs of the servers themselves.
-Specifically, the monitor assumes that if server A is replicating from server B, then A must have a slave connection with `Master_Host` and `Master_Port` equal to B's address and port in the configuration file.
+Specifically, the monitor assumes that if server A is replicating from server B, then A must have a replica connection with `Master_Host` and `Master_Port` equal to B's address and port in the configuration file.
 If this is not the case, e.g. an IP is used in the server while a hostname is given in the file, the monitor may misinterpret the topology.
 In MaxScale 2.4.1, the